chashmishcoder/Machine-Learning-Algorithms/README.md

-# Machine-Learning-Algorithms
-Day by day I'm learning the topic Machine Learning.
-So here is the repo of my codes which may be will help you.
+Every day I'm learning the topic of Machine Learning.
+Here is the repo of my codes which may be helpful to you.